jeanbourgain8/jeanbourgain8.github.io/posts/Talking Book/The Prince - Niccolo Machiavelli.md

 As an avg. reader would already be aware that the author's disposition is unconventional in this book.

 He tries to dismantle the usual emphasis laid on virtues, as to him, they appear too distant from reality & handicapped when it comes to getting things done.
 He treats both virtues & vices in equanimity, where the core ideology appears to be this - "doing whatever it takes to retain the kingship".
 He depending on the environments & weights of different situations, resources, put forwards necessary strategies which are to be adopted.
-It is compendium & addresses all significant stages in the cycle of kingship.
+It is a compendium & addresses all significant stages in the cycle of kingship.

 I surely consider this as an insightful read & whenever necessary I would never forget/think twice to get back to reading it again.